 What is Naloxone?

-Naloxone is a safe and effective medication that can reverse an overdose from prescription painkillers or heroin, available over the counter without a prescription.
-It is not just for people who are addicted.
-If you or a loved one are prescribed powerful narcotic painkillers, you should have naloxone on hand.
-For more information, see this NARCAN FAQ.
+Naloxone, also known as NARCAN, is a safe and effective medication that can reverse an overdose from opioids, including prescription painkillers, heroin, and/or fentanyl.
+Naloxone is available over the counter without a prescription.
+If you or a loved are experiencing an addiction or are prescribed powerful narcotic painkillers, you should have naloxone on hand.
+For more information, review our NARCAN FAQ.

 How to Respond to an Overdose